SandiVant/LMSC261/assignment 10/4Square.md

 I understand how the code works though, i read through it and I believe what is going on is that each line is being printed individually rather than a code that runs the whole square.

-I tried to even rewrite the code and try to run it in terminal and it just wouldn't work.
+I tried to even rewrite the code and try to run it in terminal and it still wouldn't work.